Upper limits on the temperature of inspiraling astrophysical black holes: Orbital phase of BBH coalescence

-The inspiraling phase of a binary black hole coalescence can be observed by detecting gravitational waves at spatial infinity.
-Phenomenologically, gravitational waves due to an inspiraling compact binary system, in the frequency domain, $ \tilde{h}(f) $, can in general be expressed as
+The inspiraling phase of a BBH coalescence can be observed by detecting gravitational waves at spatial infinity.
+Gravitational waves from the inspiral phase of a compact binary coalescence (CBC) can be expressed, in the frequency domain $ \tilde{h}(f) $, as

-where $ A(f) $ is the amplitude function and $ \Psi(f) $ is the orbital phase of the compact binary coalescence (CBC); they are both functions of frequency $ f $.
+where $ A(f) $ is the amplitude function and $ \Psi(f) $ the orbital phase of the CBC; they are both functions of frequency $ f $.

-According to the post-Newtonian (PN) expansion of the Einstein field equation, $\Psi(f)$ obeys the differential equation \citep{pN_01}:
+Using the PN expansion of the Einstein field equation, $\Psi(f)$ obeys the differential equation \cite{pN_01}:

 where $ \nu = (\pi M \omega)^{1/3} $ is the characteristic velocity of the binary with $ M $ the total mass of the system and $ \omega$ the instantaneous orbital frequency, $ E(\nu) $ is the binding energy (per unit mass) with a prime denoting its derivative with respect to the argument, and $ \mathcal{F}(\nu) $ is the energy flux.